belle2/basf2/analysis/doc/DecayString.rst

 Keywords
 ^^^^^^^^
-If one put the following keywords at the end of the decay string, :code:`'isSignal'` will accept missing massive particles/neutrinos/gammas(not radiated), respectively, or gammas added by bremsstrahlung tools.
+If one put the following keywords at the end of the decay string, :b2:var:`isSignal` will accept missing massive particles/neutrinos/gammas(not radiated), respectively, or gammas added by bremsstrahlung tools.

 * :code:`'...'` Missing massive final state particles are ignored
 * :code:`'?nu'` Missing neutrinos are ignored